CarolyneMagoma/linux-fundamentals/README.md

 # Task 1 - Create Project Structure

-On this task we were to create a structure of directories log, backup,script,configs, and temp.
+On this task we created a structure with log, backup,script,configs, and temp directories

 ![alt text](/screenshots/image1.png)

 # Task 2 -Create Files

-on this task, we created files on the logs,scripts, and config directories. on these Directories we created the app.log, deploy.sh and app.conf files as shown on the diretory tree below.
+On the Directories we created earlier the app.log, deploy.sh and app.conf were created on there respective directories as shown on the directory tree below.

 ![alt text](/screenshots/image2.png)